Carlos Relvas: Biography

-He also became a notable sportsman, a perfect gentleman-rider: a habile marksman, fencer, and horse rider.
+He also became a notable sportsman, a perfect gentleman-rider: a skillful marksman, fencer, and horse rider.
 He also became a famous amateur bullfighter, both as a cavaleiro (on horseback) and as a bandarilheiro.
 An enthusiast of the sport, he had a bullring built in Golegã, and frequently took part in bullfighting spectacles for charity: profits from the opening performance of the Golegã arena reverted to the local hospital, and his last performance, in 1893, was to aid the victims of the 1893 Azores hurricane.

 In 1853, at age 15, Carlos Relvas married D. Margarida Amália Mendes de Vasconcelos, the daughter of the Counts of Podentes, one of the most illustrious families in Beira Alta, and the couple had four children — most notably José Relvas, a republican politician who actively participated in the 5 October 1910 revolution, and who briefly served as the country's Prime Minister in 1919.

 His wife died in 1887 and, one year later, he married Mariana Correia, a marriage that was not accepted by the entirety of his family.
 The couple moved to Carlos Relvas's photographic studio, now repurposed as a house, where they lived until Relvas's death on 23 January 1894, after contracting sepsis following a horse-riding accident.